Thanks for your interest, but Chase Editing is no longer accepting new clients.

 Short Stories (2,000 to 9,500 words): To pay one cent per word.

-You already have e-mail access to Chase Editing.
+You already have e-mail and text access to Chase Editing.
 In lieu of 3,000 free words, you choose whether we work one chapter at a time, several in a block, or the entire novel at once.
 You set deadlines (not always possible with new clients).
 You choose payment schedules, usually after all edits are complete.
-Returning clients enjoy additional individual benefits.
+Returning clients command additional individual benefits.

 My contract for editing your manuscript is simple and one-sided–in favor of you, my client.
 After you look over a 3,000-word free sample of your edited writing, you decide whether to proceed or not.
 For those who do hire me, I edit to a certain benchmark for your evaluation.